miguel291/Proj-TI/README.md

 # Proj-TI

-Project for the Information Theory subject of the Informatics engineering course @University of Coimbra
+Project for the Information Theory course @University of Coimbra